 “My recipe for dealing with anger and frustration: set the kitchen timer for twenty minutes, cry, rant and rave, and at the sound of the bell, simmer down and go about business as usual.”
 Phyllis Diller

 Fennel and orange are an Italian match made in heaven.
 Here is one of the easiest salads to make as long as you have a good knife or mandoline for slicing.
 No frustrating recipe here.

 It’s been a few frustrating days around here lately.
 My computer is on the fritz, temporarily unemployed, my husband preparing for an upcoming serious surgery, the nation has gone mad with virus and collective rage, everywhere the stress and anxiety is high and everything is taking all my patience and strength.
 Anyone else feeling this way lately??

 Abby was my go to person for decades.
 She knew me very well.
 She knew my story.
 She listened…deeply.
-I miss not being about to reach out to her and it doesn’t seem to get much easier with time, especially during crazy moments like these.
+I miss not being about to reach out to her, especially during crazy moments like these.

 Well, think I will put the timer on for twenty minutes, rant first, rave second.
 Then pick myself up and go back to business as unusual.

 Ingredients: 2 fennel bulbs, 2 large oranges, 2 tbsp. raisins, 1 tsp, apple cider vinegar, 5 tbsp. extra virgin olive oil, 3 tbsp. toasted pine nuts, 1 tbsp. pumpkin seeds, sea salt